Paladins (video game): Characters

+The game's characters are divided into the roles of frontline, damage, support, and flanker.

 Development

 Paladins arose from the idea of making a sequel to Global Agenda, which focused on improving PvP game modes, it was initially announced in 2012 and scheduled for release in mid-2013.
-Later, the developers preferred to change the aesthetics of the game. setting it in a fantasy world and turning it into a first person game.
-At the time, the game was known as "Aurum", though it went by the codename "Chaos".
+Later, the developers preferred to change the aesthetics of the game. setting it in a fantasy world and turning it into a first-person game.
+At the time, the game was known as Aurum, although it went by the codename "Chaos".
 However, despite the initial goal of a fantasy setting, everything about the game was constantly changing, with what was essentially a new game being created every single day; with the sci-fi theme of Hi-Rez's previous title, Global Agenda, additionally being experimented with, potentially almost even outright becoming a sequel to the game.

+There were multiple leaks of the game during its development period, where several of the game's characteristics could be known, such as game modes, designs and abilities of some characters, and weapons that would be recycled from Global Agenda.
+During this time some dubbed the game with the name of Global Assault.

 Eventually, the developers found an iteration they were satisfied with.
 However, according to the developers, before they could show off the game, Blizzard's highly anticipated new game, Overwatch, was shown off.
 The developers claim they were worried about being compared to Overwatch and initially planned to implement some changes to make Paladins different to avoid this, but according to the developers, internal testing indicated players enjoyed the current version of the game, causing them to stick with their original plan.

 Release

 The game was officially announced for the first time as Paladins in early August 2015.
+Before that the game was in a pre-alpha for a few months but could not show game content, on August 3, 2015, permission was given for players and outlets like IGN to show the game.
 The Paladins closed beta started on November 17, 2015.
-In the Open Beta, the game appeared on September 16, 2016 in the Steam Early Access program.
+In the Open Beta, the game appeared on September 16, 2016, in the Steam Early Access program.
 Within a week of the Open Beta launch on Steam, the game had reached 800,000 downloads and was one of the top ten most played games on Steam.
+On PlayStation 4 it was released on the PlayStation Store on May 2, 2017.

 In June 2018, one month after its official release (Open Beta), the game reached an average of 18,000 active players per day.
 In November 2016, the game had surpassed four million registered users, and in mid-May 2017, the developer announced that the game already had over eleven million registered users.
 During 2018, this number surpassed between 30 and 35 million players.
 In March 2020, Hi-Rez reported that Paladins exceeded 40 million players.
-In December 2020, Paladins had seen over 45 million players.
+In December 2020, Paladins had seen roughly 45 million players.